 It’s left a trail of graft and slime,

 It don’t prohibit worth a dime,

 It’s filled our land with vice and crime.

 Nevertheless, we’re for it.”

-States were empowered to create constitutional conventions to consider ratifying Repeal.
-North Carolinians voted against calling such a convention.
-They did so by a landslide vote of 293,484 to 120,190.
+States were able to create conventions.
+They were to consider ratifying Repeal.
+North Carolina voted against calling such a convention.
+It did so by a landslide vote.
+It was 293,484 to 120,190.
 Nationally, the popular vote on Repeal was in the opposite direction.
 Seventy-four percent favored Repeal.
-However, North Carolina has never ratified Repeal.
+But the state has never ratified Repeal.

-In North Carolina, distilled spirits are only available in ABC government monopoly stores.
+Distilled spirits (liquor) can only be bought in ABC government monopoly stores.
 Even now, some counties don’t have such a store.
-Prohibition for distilled spirits continues in them, just as before Repeal in 1933.
+Prohibition for spirits continues in such counties.
+Just as in Prohibition.

-North Carolina still operates under the strong influence of prohibition-era attitudes.
+NC still operates under the strong influence of prohibition-era beliefs.
 We see this in its dry counties.
-In its Blue laws restricting the Sunday sales of alcohol.
-In its artificially high alcohol prices.
-And in the poor selection and service in its government monopoly ABC liquor stores.
+And in its Blue laws restricting the Sunday sales of alcohol.
+In its very high alcohol prices.
+And in the poor selection and service in its monopoly ABC stores.